-During sleep changes occur in the body that affect our immune system; body parts relax and get rest, counteracting the wear and tear of the day’s activity.
-The general clean-up work carried on through the bloodstream operates efficiently, and the chemical balance is restored.
-So sleep may be compared to a night crew that comes in to get things repaired and cleaned up for the next day.
+During sleep, changes occur in the body that affect our immune system; body parts relax and get rest, counteracting the wear and tear of the day’s activity.
+The general clean-up work carried on through the bloodstream operates efficiently and the chemical balance is restored.
+To think of it in another sense, compare sleep to a night crew that comes in to get things repaired and cleaned up for the next day.

-One of the most important functions of sleep is to allow the nervous system to recuperate from its use during the day.
-As The World Book Encyclopedia says, “sleep restores energy to the body, particularly to the brain and nervous system.”
+An important function of sleep is to allow the nervous system to recuperate from its use during the day.
+As The World Book Encyclopedia states, “sleep restores energy to the body, particularly to the brain and nervous system.”

 The Role of Sleep